yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 ---
 ### Hundle the Stripe Exception :
-thier many exception related with stripe like : <br>
+their many exception related with stripe like : <br>
 - Invalid Api Key
 - Network issues
 - Bad requests (e.g. negative amount)
 - Stripe service downtime
-so we need to hundle all this cases
+so we need to handle all this cases
 ----
 ### Decoupling from Stripe :
-the last way is bad becouse is not easy to maintenence so we should to add new Interface in the service name "IPaymentGateway"
+the last way is bad because is not easy to maintenance so we should to add new Interface in the service name "IPaymentGateway"

 ```java